 Schools and their staff form part of the wider safeguarding system for children.
 Everyone who comes into contact with children and their families and carers has a role to play in safeguarding children.
 In order to fulfil this responsibility effectively, all professionals should make sure their approach is child-centred.
 This means that they should consider, at all times, what is in the best interests of the child.

 (Keeping Children Safe in Education - DfE, 2022)

-This Child Protection Policy is for all staff, parents, governors, volunteers and the wider school community.
-It forms part of the safeguarding arrangements for our school.
-It should be read in conjunction with the following:
+This Child Protection policy is for all staff, parents, governors, volunteers and the wider school community.
+It forms part of the safeguarding arrangements for our school and should be read in conjunction with the following:

-- Keeping Children Safe in Education (KCSIE) (DfE, 2022) - The school's Behaviour policy - The school's Staff Code of Conduct - The safeguarding response to children missing from education - The role of the designated safeguarding lead (Annex C of KCSIE 2022).
+- Keeping Children Safe in Education (DfE, 2023) - the Behaviour policy; - the Staff Behaviour policy (sometimes called Staff Code of Conduct); - the safeguarding response to children missing from education (Attendance Policy) - the role of the designated safeguarding lead (Annex C of KCSIE)